OneOfThePetes/Change-TwitterProfile/README.md

 1) Download Zip from github https://github.com/OneOfThePetes/Change-TwitterProfile/archive/refs/heads/main.zip
 2) Extract file on your machine
-3) Get your Twitter Developer account - You need the API Key and API Secret (get them from https://developer.twitter.com/en/portal/dashboard, or for help: https://gprivate.com/5ygkq)
+3) Get your Twitter Developer account - You need the API Key and API Secret (for help: https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)
-4) You need to create a twitter app - From that you need the Access Token, and Access Token Secret
+4) You need to create a twitter app - From that you need the Access Token, and Access Token Secret (for help: https://support.xpeedstudio.com/knowledgebase/how-to-get-twitter-api-key-api-secret-access-token-access-secret/)
 5) Get those things, and put each in the correct file in the /creds directory
 6) Edit text files in /text directory
 7) Put avatar images in the /images folder